gauravcodepro/gauravcodepro/approach.md

    - Your outcome will be what you believe without talking to me and that has nothing to do with me.
 - If answer to any of these questions is inconsistent or not applicable then kindly dont contact.
 This will save your self confidence that you wrote and never heard back.
 - I appreciate you investing your time in yourself and giving yourself the credit, importance you deserve to yourself.
-- **If you a previous collaborator and i havent seen you ever and talked to you or been in contact with you in the last few years, please dont write to me, I am not interested and will not reply.**
+- **If you are a past collaborator and i havent seen you ever or talked to you or been in contact with you in the last few years, please dont write to me, I am not interested and will not reply.**.
-- If you have any thought/association/belief, which you have self assumed or believed someone, without talking to me and getting a confirmation, I am not responsible for the same and neither i will allow you to talk to me second time after understanding your mental aptitude.
-- **If you are a previous employer that i havent approached/made contact except for references, then please kindly dont approach me, i will not reply**
+- **If you are a past employer that i havent approached/made contact except for references, then please kindly dont approach me, i will not reply**
-- **This should be self-understandable that i am not approaching you and neither i follow or search about your research**
+- **This should be self-understandable that i am not approaching you and neither i follow or search about your research, so you should do the same.
+You will listen the same what is mentioned here, either no reply or a blunt reply: please dont write me further**
 - Thank you for reading and self evaluating this.